David-Durst/embeddedHaskellAetherling/theory/Basic.md

 Note: Reduce's inner operator must be on atoms or sequences of length one.
 This ensures that resulting space-time reduce's f only takes one clock.
 I'm not sure how to handle partially parallel reduces at this time where the operator is pipelined over multiple clocks.

 Note: Seq is also an applicative functor.
-Aetherling's `Map2` is equivalent to Haskell's `liftA2` for applicative functors.
+Aetherling's `Map2` is equivalent to Haskell's `\f x -> f <*> x` for applicative functors.
 I will not put this note in final paper.
 This note is here to justify to Pat and Kayvon why `Map2` is a standard Haskell function.

 ### Configuration Parameters
 In addition to Aetherling's operators and types that form the sequence language, developers